-Why do lawyers always advise their clients never to apologise – even when there has been some mismanagement, misunderstanding or misrepresentation?
+Why do some lawyers advise their clients never to apologise – even when there has been some mismanagement, misunderstanding or misrepresentation?
 Of course, an admission of liability is (generally) to be avoided but an apology does not necessarily involve an admission.

 So, YESS’s top tips:

-- Employers should encourage early discussion of employees’ concerns with a view to finding a solution, as opposed to waiting until ‘issues’ become entrenched problems,
+- Employers should encourage early discussion of employees’ concerns with a view to finding a solution, as opposed to waiting until issues become entrenched problems,

-- Lawyers should always focus first on resolving disputes – if at all possible,
+- Lawyers should always focus first on resolving disputes – if at all possible.

-- Disputes are often escalated by legal threats; stating the facts is often just as powerful and gets a better result,
+- Disputes are often escalated by legal threats; stating the facts is often just as powerful and gets a better result.

 - And finally, we recommend ‘Getting Past No’ by William Ury – a brilliant book on how to negotiate where your opponent will not engage.